annajung/vml-2021/kubeflow/setup.md

 # Setup Guide

 This is a setup guide to install Kubeflow on a local machine.
-Follow the instructions based on local operating system to get Kubeflow up and running before joining the vGHC OSD workshop **An Illustrated Guide to MLOps using Kubeflow** on October 1st 2021.
+Follow the instructions based on local operating system to get Kubeflow up and running before joining the [VML workshop](https://confluence.eng.vmware.com/display/MLPO/VML2021+Workshop+Week)
+ **What is Kubeflow and What is New in 1.4?** on October 19th 9:30-11:00AM PT.

 - [Linux](#linux)
     - [Ubuntu](#ubuntu)